RESEARCH STARTER

 Competency evaluation and assessment instruments are psychological tools designed to determine an individual's ability to participate meaningfully in legal proceedings.
 These evaluations focus on whether a person can understand the nature of legal rights and obligations, communicate effectively with their attorney, and make informed decisions regarding their defense.
 Legal competency is crucial for ensuring that defendants can engage in their trial process, as established by the landmark case Dusky v.
 United States, which set standards for assessing competency to stand trial.
 Various assessment instruments, such as the Competency Screening Test and the Competency Assessment Instrument, are utilized by forensic psychiatrists to gauge an individual's mental state, cognitive abilities, and understanding of legal concepts.
 The evaluation process involves a comprehensive examination, including clinical interviews and psychological testing, to assess factors like memory, reasoning, and the capacity to assist in one's defense.
 Defendants may be deemed incompetent due to mental health issues, cognitive impairments, or other psychological challenges, which can impact their ability to navigate the legal system effectively.
 These assessments not only protect the legal rights of individuals but also ensure the integrity of the judicial process by confirming that defendants can adequately participate in their trials.

-In 1960, the U.S. Supreme Court established a law based on an appeal filed by a man named Milton Dusky, who was diagnosed with schizophrenia, after he received a forty-five-year jail sentence for kidnapping and assisting two teenagers in carrying out the rape of a sixteen-year-old girl.
+In 1960, the US Supreme Court established a standard called the Dusky Standard based on an appeal filed by a man named Milton Dusky, who was diagnosed with schizophrenia, after he received a forty-five-year jail sentence for kidnapping and assisting two teenagers in carrying out the rape of a sixteen-year-old girl.
 In its decision in Dusky v.
 United States, the Court ruled that to be deemed competent to stand trial, individuals must have a minimum level of understanding of the legal proceedings and the ability to assist their attorneys in their own defense.
-As a result, Dusky’s sentence was reduced to twenty years.
+As a result, at the retrial, Dusky’s sentence was reduced to twenty years.

 The perception of competency is related to a defendant’s ability to understand charges, relevant facts, legal issues and procedures, potential legal defenses, and possible dispositions, pleas, and penalties as well as the roles of the lawyers, judge, jury, witnesses, and defendant.
 Also important are the individual’s abilities to identify witnesses, to communicate rationally with counsel, to comprehend instructions and advice, to make decisions, to help plan legal strategy, to follow testimony for contradictions or errors, to testify and be cross-examined, to challenge prosecution witnesses, to tolerate stress at trial and while awaiting trial, to refrain from irrational behavior during trial, to disclose pertinent facts surrounding alleged offenses, and to use available legal safeguards.

 Aside from competency, two other areas of defense are related to mental capacity: diminished capacity and mitigating circumstances.
 Diminished capacity evaluations focus on the ability of defendants to intend to commit the crimes of which they are accused.
-Evaluations of mitigating circumstances focus on defendants’ ability to understand that their behavior was wrong.
+Evaluations of mitigating circumstances focus on factors that limit the severity of or the defendants’ culpability for an action, enough to consider reducing the extent of the damages or punishment but not excuse the conduct.

 Evaluation Process